4 Things Your Mortgage Broker Wish You Knew

 Mortgage brokers do not work for a bank and cannot approve your loan.

-For those unacquainted with the trade, the primary role of a mortgage broker is to advise you on the best loan, get your hefty paperwork together, and ensure that they meet the loan programmes guidelines and conditions that are offered by the banks.
+For those unacquainted with the trade, the primary role of a mortgage broker is to advise you on the best loan, get your hefty paperwork together, and ensure that you meet the loan programmes guidelines and conditions that are offered by the banks.

 It is the bank’s loan officer who will ultimately decide whether or not you qualify for the loan.
 So, if you have been rejected the bank, it’s really not your broker’s fault.